Back to Blog

 • Efficient for retrieving entire records.

-• Better for transactional consistency and integrity.
+• Better for AI model metadata consistency and integrity.

-• Good for point queries and updates.
+• Good for AI inference point queries and real-time updates.

 Column-Oriented Databases: